 When it comes to depth perception, ferrets rely on their binocular vision to perceive distance.
 They become reliant on both eyes working together to process visual information.
 Their excellent vision, combined with their ability to perceive motion, make them excellent allies for hunting.
 However, as pets, they need to be protected from accidental falls as their depth perception can compromise their balance, making falls more likely.
 Even though they have their limitations, ferrets are amazing creatures with exceptional vision, and their abilities continue to fascinate researchers and pet owners alike.

-Recommended Reading: Do Female Ferrets Bleed?
+Recommended Reading: How Long Do Ferrets Sleep For?

 Night vision and ferrets: what you should know